 #1 – Retail Transaction

-This is the most common method for charging sales tax by the government these include all the retail goods such as FMCG or others which have some additional percentage attached in the final price of the goods.
-This tax is imposed on the customer
+It is the most common method for charging sales tax by the government.
+These include all the retail goods such as FMCG or others which have some additional percentage attached to the final price of the goods.
+This tax is imposed on the customer.

 #2 – Vendor Privilege

 These taxes are imposed on the various retailers in the state in which they are operating.
-It is just like a licensing tax which is levied by the various governments of the state on the retailers because of which they are operating and doing business in the state
+It is just like a licensing tax, levied by various governments of the state on the retailers wherever they are operating and doing business in the state.

 #3 – Excise

 Sales Tax Calculation with Examples

-XYZ business in operating in the state of Washington in the USA.
+XYZ business is operating in the state of Washington in the USA.
 The state levies of total sales tax of 8% (state tax of 5% + country tax of 3%).
-The price before the this tax is $340 for a product.
-How much the business should collect from the customer?
+The price before this tax is $340 for a product.
+How much should the business collect from the customer?

 - The charging of the sales tax results in the additional revenue for the government which in turn helps in the welfare of the country